jmorvay/Frinx-docs/FRINX_ODL_Distribution/Release_Notes/Beryllium/frinx-odl-distribution-1-4-4.md

-This document describes the latest changes, additions, known issues, and fixes for the Frinx Controller.
+This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution.

-**Note that FRINX ODL distribution 1.4.4 requires Java 8**
+**Note that FRINX ODL Distribution 1.4.4 requires Java 8**

 #### New Features, Improvements